 Cambridge was the district seat for the Ninety-Six District between 1787 and 1800, when all overarching districts were abolished.
 In 1800, Cambridge was situated in what is present-day Greenwood County.

-On the eve of the Revolution, Ninety Six was a thriving village of twelve houses, a sizable courthouse, and a sturdy jail.
+On the eve of the Revolution, Ninety Six was a thriving village of twelve houses, a sizable court house, and a sturdy jail.
 At least a hundred persons lived in the vicinity, and the land was cleared for a mile around.
 On the question of independence, sentiment was probably even more divided than along the coast.
-In what has been called the first major land battle in the South, 1,800 loyalists on November 18, 1775 attacked one-third that number of patriots under Major Andrew Williamson gathered at Ninety Six.
+In what has been called the first major land battle in the South, 1,800 Loyalists on November 19, 1775 attacked one-third that number of Patriots under Major Andrew Williamson gathered at Ninety Six.
 After several days of fighting, the two sides agreed to a truce.
-But patriot spirit was running high, and the lowcountry leaders soon mounted an expedition that swept away organized loyalist resistance.
+But Patriot spirit was running high, and the lowcountry leaders soon mounted an expedition that swept away most organized Loyalist resistance.
 Yet crushing the king's friends did not bring peace to the backcountry.
-Instead, a savage war of factions broke out that lasted until 1781.
+Instead, a savage war of factions broke out that lasted until 1782.

-General Nathanael Greene's siege that year left the village a smoking ruin.
-The departing loyalists set fire to the few buildings still standing and even tried to destroy the star fort.
+Major General Nathanael Greene's siege of 1781 did considerable damage to the town of Ninety Six.
+The departing Loyalists in July, however, set fire to the few buildings still standing and even tried to destroy the Star Fort.
 Within a few years a new town began to arise near the site of the old one.
 Taking the name Cambridge in 1787, it flourished for a while as a county seat and the home of an academy.
-The loss of the courthouse in 1800 started a decline from which the town never recovered.
+The loss of the court house in 1800 started a decline from which the town never recovered.
 By mid-century, both old Ninety Six and newer Cambridge were little more than memories.

 Cambridges downfall began less than a decade after its founding, when the size of the Ninety Six Judicial District was reduced in 1791 and abolished altogether in 1800.
-After the loss of the six county judicial district seat, merchants began to leave as well.
+After the loss of the six-county Judicial District seat, merchants began to leave as well.
 By 1803, low attendance forced the trustees of the College of Cambridge to dispose of all properties belonging to the institution.
 Conditions in Cambridge deteriorated further when influenza (called the great plague by inhabitants of the area) ravaged the town in 1815.
-The decline of Cambridge continued over the next two decades as Greenwood and Hamburg lured residents away.
+The decline of Cambridge continued over the next two decades as the towns of Greenwood and Hamburg lured residents away.

 Located in Abbeville District (county) at the time, Cambridge was granted a US Post Office on March 20, 1793, and its first Postmaster was Mr. James Wilson.
 This Post Office was closed on March 29, 1860.
 On November 19, 1898, the US Post Office Department granted a Post Office to a second incarnation of Cambridge, established in Greenwood County.
 This PO was permenently closed on August 15, 1908.